-Hurricane Gloria, which was downgraded to a tropical storm over New England, caused two fatalities in Rhode Island and damages close to \$20 Million when it struck on September 27, 1985.
+Hurricane Gloria made landfall in New England with wind speeds in excess of 95 MPH; causing two fatalities in Rhode Island and damages close to \$20 Million when it struck on September 27, 1985.
 Fortunately, the storm arrived at low tide and reported surges were less than 5 feet in Rhode Island.
 (Grammatico, 2002)

 On August 19, 1991, the eye of Hurricane Bob passed over Block Island and made landfall over Newport.
 Hurricane Bob caused a storm surge of 5 to 8 feet along the Rhode Island shore with approximate property damages of \$115 million.
 (NOAA Coastal Services Center, 1999) Extensive beach erosion occurred from Westerly, eastward.
-Some south facing beach locations on Martha's Vineyard and Nantucket islands lost up to 50 feet of beach to erosion (NOAA).